IBM/SalesEnablement-test-repo/docs/Part 6/06 Networking.md

 ![](_attachments/Subnets-1.png)

-One is the public subnet for for the workspace: {{powerVS.publicSubnet}}.
-This subnet was created when the public network option was selected when provisioning the first virtual server instance (VSI) in the workspace.
+One is the public subnet for the workspace: {{powerVS.publicSubnet}}.
+This subnet was created when the public network option was selected when the first virtual server instance (VSI) in the workspace was provisioned.

-The private subnet, {{powerVS.privateSubnet}} was created prior to provisioning the first VSI.
+The private subnet, {{powerVS.privateSubnet}} was created before the first VSI was provisioned.
 In the next steps, explore how to create a private subnet.

 2. Click **Create subnet +**.